gmalim/attractmode_support/README.md

 Python program to update the Attract-Mode MAME romlist with additional game data:

-- The *AltTitle* field is replaced by a new title that can be used to display games in Attract-Mode.
+- The *AltTitle* field is replaced by a cleaned title (square and round parentheses as well as any leading "The" or "Vs." are removed) for display purposes in Attract-Mode.
 - The *Buttons* field is replaced by a tag that can be used to sort games in Attract-Mode.
 - The *Extra* field is replaced by a formatted tag to indicate whether hiscore, benchmark, bezel and/or game controls data are available or not.
-This can be used to contruct Attract-Mode filters.
+This can be used to contruct Attract-Mode filters based on these parameters.

 Options: